Damitwhy/NA-Share/README.md

   - **User Authentication**
      - Use of Django-Allauth templating for authentication, utilising the AUTH_USER_MODEL = 'core.User', Checking user is authenticated or in data base then creating user session.
   - **Sign In**
      - Use of Django-Allauth templating for Sign in linked to its own page including Nav-bar and footer, having edited the default template for use in the NA-Share project, being fully responsive.
-Sign in utilises authetication method.
+Sign in utilises authentication method.
      ![Sign in image](/project_readmes/images/sign-in.png)
   - **Sign Out**
     - Use of Django-Allauth templating for Sign out linked to its own confirmation page including Nav-bar and footer, having edited the default template for use in the NA-Share project, being fully responsive.
-Sign out utilises authetication method.
+Sign out utilises authentication method.
       ![Sign out image](/project_readmes/images/sign-out.png)
   - **Register/Sign Up**
     - Use of Django-Allauth templating for Registration linked to its own confirmation page including Nav-bar and footer, having edited the default template for use in the NA-Share project, being fully responsive.
 Register or Sign up utilises authetication method to check user email is unique and User model to add new user to database.